featuresmith/wrimo/README.md

 Deployments are now driven entirely by Spacelift.
 When changes land on `main`, the Spacelift stack builds the site (`pnpm build`) and then applies the OpenTofu configuration.
 Terraform uploads the Worker module and static assets through the `cloudflare_worker_version` resource and immediately promotes that version via `cloudflare_workers_deployment`, so no separate Wrangler deployment step is required.

 Because Terraform reads the build artifacts directly from `dist/`, always run `pnpm build` before executing `mise run tf-plan` or `mise run tf-apply` locally.
-Commit the regenerated `dist/` outputs alongside your changes so Spacelift can read the same bundle when it runs `tofu plan` and `tofu apply`.
+The directory is intentionally ignored by Git—ensure it exists in your working copy when planning or applying infrastructure changes.

 ### Terraform-managed Worker bundle